Welcome to The What's Up Radio Program!

 Host Terry Lowry interviews influential and knowledgeable guests on relevant topics for today.

-Discussed by Bill Federer
+Discussed by Eric Lyons

 Part 1 of 3